-- May 2022 CPI for food away from home increased 7.4 percent YoY
+- October 2022 CPI for food away from home is up 8.6 percent YoY — rising 0.9 percent MoM in August, September, and now October

-- Restaurants may stay in consumer budgets as May 2022 food at home increased a staggering 11.9 percent — largest YoY increase since '79
+- Restaurants may continue to capture consumer budget as October 2022 food at home is at a staggering 12.4 percent YoY

-- Past inflationary and recession environments show that customers trade down rather than out of restaurant spending during economic turbulence — and that trade down is already happening
+- Past inflationary and recession environments show that customers trade down rather than out of restaurant spending — and it's already happening

 - Operators can capture the trade down and help protect profitability by optimizing sales channels and controlling costs